Are your dog's constant scratching, itching, and sneezing driving both of you up the wall?

 Share Quiz

-If your vet can identify the specific allergen, immunotherapy, or allergy shots, can be an effective way to manage allergies.
-This involves giving the dog small amounts of the allergen to build up their tolerance over time.
+If your veterinarian can identify the specific allergen affecting your dog, immunotherapy (allergy shots) can be an effective way to manage allergies.
+This involves giving the dog small amounts of the allergen to build up a tolerance over time.

 Omega-3 fatty acids can help decrease inflammation and are beneficial for skin health.
 They can be added to your dog's diet as a supplement or by feeding foods rich in these fats.